-Here, Sports Mole selects its strongest combined XI from both squads, using only players available this weekend.
+Here, Sports Mole selects its strongest combined XI from United and Chelsea's squads ahead of Sunday's semi-final showdown, using only players expected to be available for the contest.

 However, Argentine compatriots Sergio Romero and Willy Caballero have featured heavily in the cup competitions and both are expected to walk out onto the Wembley turf this weekend, and the United shot-stopper gets the nod over his international teammate.

 The emergence of Reece James on the right-hand side of defence has been a shining light in Chelsea's season, and with Aaron Wan-Bissaka occupying the same side for United, England are well-stocked when it comes to right-back options for future tournaments.

 While James's attacking prowess is arguably more beneficial for a modern-day full-back, Wan-Bissaka's stellar defensive qualities are well-documented and the United defender makes the cut here.

 Solskjaer is facing a selection dilemma on the opposite side of defence, however, with Luke Shaw and Brandon Williams both picking up injuries in Monday's draw with Southampton, and the pair are doubts for the trip to Wembley.

 Timothy Fosu-Mensah was a surprise inclusion at left-back against Crystal Palace, but Chelsea's Cesar Azpilicueta and Marcos Alonso have both proven their worth on that side this season and the former is included in our lineup.

 Harry Maguire continues to have his doubters but the £80m centre-back was a straightforward inclusion in this team, and his partnership with Victor Lindelof keeps Chelsea defenders Antonio Rudiger, Kurt Zouma, Andreas Christensen and Fikayo Tomori out of the lineup.